CheatSolutions/Important-Information/README.md

-# Important information about our products
+# Important information about our products.